0xPARC/0xparc-intro-book/src/oram.typ

 learning the users’ contacts.

 A naive solution is to rely on trusted hardware.
-Suppose Signal has a secure processor (e.g., Intel SGX) on its server.
+Suppose Signal has a secure processor (like Intel SGX) on its server.
 One can think of the secure processor as providing a hardware sandbox (often referred to as an #emph[enclave];).
 Now, Alice sends her address book in encrypted format to the server’s enclave; further, the server’s database is also